THE RAMBLINGS OF AN

 and caused great hardships for many American prisoners of war held by

 that enemy.
+I believe Jane Fonda should have been prosecuted.
 Jane Fonda went on to live a successful life and

-as far as I know she has never apologized for what she did.
+as far as I know she has never really apologized for what she did.
 To this

 day - I still will not watch a movie or TV show if Jane Fonda is

 one of the actor's in it.
-I have no respect for the lady.
+I have no respect for the lady and I

 I am happy to see that our military people